jcranmer/TEMP-emailsasl/README.md

 * **mechanisms** is an array of SASL mechanisms that the server supports.
 * **options** is an optional argument containing authentication parameters for specific mechanisms, see below for more details.

+The **user** and **pass** options on the **options** object are used by most SASL mechanisms to initialize the username and password, respectively.
+In addition to these two common options, the following options are supported by the `Authenticator` class directly:
+* **options.desiredAuthMethods** *Array* This list allows the client to override the desired authentication method order on a per-connection basis, trying the first method in the array, then the second, etc. Alternatively, using the string `encrypted` instead of an array selects only the authentication methods that encrypt the password before sending them (e.g., SCRAM-SHA-1 or CRAM-MD5, but not XOAUTH2 or PLAIN).

 Using the authenticator object to actually run, for example, an IMAP connection would look as follows: